Quansight/Quansight-website/apps/labs/posts/nebari-typer-cli.md

 ## Nebari Typer CLI

-First we will start with `nebari --help` command to see all the commands and options available in the new Nebari CLI.
+First we will start with `nebari --help` command to see all the commands and options available in the Nebari CLI.

 ```bash
   nebari --help